QENS data reduction#

 Exercise 2.3: Compute energy transfer for unmasked data#

 For comparison, also compute energy transfer with the original data without a mask.
+Assign the result to in_energy_transfer_unmasked.

 Solution: